 The following schedule portrays the project construction and deployment schedule.
-Given the time required for permitting and securing CEQA approval is unknown, all activities are shown as starting upon completion of those activities, with total time for construction completion estimated to be four years beyond the CEQA-approval date.
+Given the time required for permitting and securing CEQA approval is unknown, all activities are shown as starting upon completion of those activities, with total time for completion not to exceed one year beyond the CEQA-approval date.

 To accomplish these completion target dates, we have used an estimate of four calendar months from the start date to complete the permitting and CEQA approval processes.
-Given those estimates for the permitting and approval processes, we propose to assign up to four "construction spreads" to complete the tasks in the four-year time frame.
-In the event permitting or CEQA approval requires more than the four months estimated, we will need to adjust the number of spreads we deploy to maintain the four- year prescribed completion date.
-Table 6 below represents the schedule for the 386 miles of Backbone Routes.
+Given those estimates for the permitting and approval processes, we propose to assign two "construction spreads" to complete the tasks in the two-year time frame.
+In the event permitting or CEQA approval requires more than the four months estimated, we will need to adjust the number of spreads we deploy to maintain the two- year prescribed completion date.